 - Bone marrow failure.

-- Causes of reactive bone marrow dysplasia - eg, HIV infection, alcoholism, recent cytotoxic therapy and severe intercurrent illness.
+- Causes of reactive bone marrow dysplasia - eg, HIV infection, alcohol dependency, recent cytotoxic therapy and severe intercurrent illness.

 - Aplastic anaemia.